hmdliu/hmdliu.github.io/_pages/about.md

 social: false           # includes social icons at the bottom of the page
 ---

 I'm a Computer Science Ph.D. student at [NYU Shanghai](https://shanghai.nyu.edu/) and [NYU Tandon](https://engineering.nyu.edu/), advised by Professor [Hongyi Wen](https://whongyi.github.io/) in the [MAPS Research Group](https://whongyi.github.io/MAPS-research).
 I also collaborate closely with Professor [Shengjie Wang](https://sheng-jie-wang.github.io/).
-Prior to that, I did my undergrad at NYU Shanghai, where I was fortunate to receive research training under the guidance of Professor [Li Guo](https://shanghai.nyu.edu/academics/faculty/directory/li-guo).
-In 2023, I obtained my B.S. degree (Computer Science major & Math minor) and graduated with the Dean’s Award in Computer Science, Data Science, and Engineering.
+Prior to that, I did my undergrad at NYU Shanghai, where I started my research journey with Professor [Li Guo](https://shanghai.nyu.edu/academics/faculty/directory/li-guo).
+I obtained my B.S. degree in 2023 and graduated with the Dean’s Award in Computer Science, Data Science, and Engineering.

-My undergrad research was on image segmentation tasks.
-Currently, my research interest lies in **personalization systems powered by multimodal data and large pre-trained models (with a primary focus on vision)**.
+I'm currently working on investigating and uncovering the hidden dynamics in **deep generative models**, such as Diffusion and LLMs, thereby achieving better **cross-modality alignment** and **personalized services**.

-My recent work is about `controllable image generation`.
+Outside of research, I have a wide range of hobbies, including philosophy, music, language, and divination.
+(Check out the `Misc` tab! 🤣)

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.